data-tools/big-data-types/docs/Transformations.md

 }
 object SuffixFormats extends SuffixFormats
 ```
-All your field names will have "_at" at the end
+All your field names will have "_at" at the end.

+`t` is the Type of the field so you can decide how to transform your keys based on the type